engineer-scientist/Data-Mining-course-project/README.txt

+(Please note: Since the input data is confidentially provided by Copa Airlines, it is not included in this public repository.
+Only our code is included here.)

 Machine Learning for Flight Delay Forecasting
 Sarthak Sharma, Abbey Centers, Amanda Lovett, and Michael Styron CAP 5771 Data Mining Fall 2021